Revisiting Event Study Designs: Robust and Efficient Estimation: Conclusion

 \section{Conclusion}

-In this paper we revisited a popular class of empirical designs: event studies, or difference-in-differences with staggered rollout.
-We provided a unified framework that formalizes an explicit set of goals and assumptions underlying event-study designs, reveals and explains problems with conventional practice, and yields an efficient estimator.
-Focussing on robustness to treatment effect heterogeneity, we showed that conventional OLS methods suffer from identification and negative weighting issues that we related to the conflation of estimation goals, fundamental assumptions on no-treatment potential outcomes and anticipation effects, and auxiliary assumptions on treatment effects.
-We then solved for the efficient estimator within our framework.
-In a baseline case where treatment-effect heterogeneity remains unrestricted, this robust and efficient estimator takes a particularly simple ``imputation'' form that estimates fixed effects among the untreated observations only, imputes untreated outcomes for treated observations, and then forms treatment-effect estimates as weighted averages over the differences between actual and imputed outcomes.
-We then developed results for asymptotic inference and testing, discussed how our approach naturally extends to a number of related settings, and compared our approach to other estimators.
-We also highlighted the importance of separating testing of identification assumptions from estimation based on them in order to both increase estimation efficiency and mitigate issues with pre-testing.
+In this paper, we provided a unified framework that formalizes an explicit set of goals and assumptions underlying event study designs, reveals and explains challenges with conventional practice, and yields an efficient estimator.
+In a benchmark case where treatment-effect heterogeneity remains unrestricted, this robust and efficient estimator takes a particularly simple ``imputation'' form that estimates fixed effects among the untreated observations only, imputes untreated outcomes for treated observations, and then forms treatment-effect estimates as weighted averages over the differences between actual and imputed outcomes.
+We developed results for asymptotic inference and testing and compared our approach to other estimators.
+We also highlighted the importance of separating testing of identification assumptions from estimation, which increases estimation efficiency and helps address inference biases due to pre-testing.
+We demonstrated the practical relevance of these insights in an empirical application documenting that the notional marginal propensity to consume is between 8 and 11 percent in the first quarter, about half as large as benchmark estimates.